Conservation, Natural Resources, and Protected Areas in New Zealand

 Cost: For program cost information, see the above Summer Budget Sheet.

 Application: Early application is advisable for all NC State Summer Programs.

+Courses taken for graded credit only.
 No prerequisites are required and students of all majors are encouraged to apply.
 NC State students will be participating in the New Zealand program as part of a consortium.

 Financial aid is generally available to help qualified NC State students meet the expenses of NC State study abroad programs.
 Students from other institutions should contact their home institution study abroad and financial aid offices for information.
 For additional funding, NC State students should consider applying for a study abroad scholarship from the Study Abroad Office.

 The University reserves the right to alter the program format and/or costs in case of conditions beyond its control.
 If the program is canceled or a student withdraws, a refund of program costs may not be available in all cases.
 Please refer to the Study Abroad Office Refund Policy for details.
 Contact us at: email@example.com

 Dates / Deadlines: